jplana/python-etcd/README.rst

     client.leader

-Generate a key in a directory
+Generate a sequential key in a directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: python